Charged lepton-flavor violating processes and suppression of nonunitary mixing effects in low-scale seesaw models: Abstract

 \section{Abstract}

 We examine the parameter space region of the inverse seesaw model that is consistent with neutrino oscillation data.
-We focus on the correlation between the current limits from the search of the $\mu\to e\gamma$ lepton flavour violating decay and the non-standard effects associated with the presence of new heavy neutrino states.
-Unlike what we would expect from an inverse seesaw model, we have found a parametrization for the mass matrices in which the rates of charged lepton flavour-violating processes are negligible.
-Additionally, we provide a model where the inverse seesaw is obtained naturally, and the mass matrices get this structure with negligible violation of the lepton flavour.
+We focus on the correlation between the current limits from the search of the $\mu\to e\gamma$ lepton flavor violating decay and the non-standard effects associated with the presence of new heavy neutrino states.
+Unlike what we would expect from an inverse seesaw model, we present a structure for the neutrinos mass matrices in which the rates of charged lepton flavor-violating processes are negligible.
+Additionally, we provide a model based on symmetries for such a scenario.